StoneMasons4106/vyerose/docs/README.md

 * **Google Sheets Integration** - When an order is created, the order information from the Order Model gets pushed to a Google Sheet for the owner of the store to keep track of.

-* **Google SSO** - Allauth supports signing in and creating an account through your own Google account.
+* **SSO** - Allauth supports signing in and creating an account through many providers, I implemented Google and Facebook.

 * **Contact Page** - Allows end users to send emails and questions to the store owner for easy correspondence.